MohssineX/studytimer/README.md

 ## Note

 `playsound3` needs a system audio backend to work.
-Most desktop Linux distros already have one, but if you get:

 ---